-In addition to approving the prices New Mexicans pay for electricity, natural gas, water and land line telephone service, the PRC also regulates every type of insurance - ranging from auto, property, life and title insurance to health insurance.
-The PRC controls the cost and service of motor carriers (including taxis, moving vans, buses, shuttles, ambulances and tow trucks); processes corporate registrations; regulates oil, natural gas and hazardous liquid pipelines; and even oversees the State Fire Marshal's office and ski lift inspections.
+In addition to approving the prices New Mexicans pay for electricity, natural gas, water, and landline telephone service, the PRC also regulates every type of insurance, ranging from auto, property, life, and title insurance to health insurance.
+The PRC controls the cost and service of motor carriers including taxis, moving vans, buses, shuttles, ambulances, and tow trucks.
+It also processes corporate registrations, regulates oil, natural gas and hazardous liquid pipelines, and even oversees the State Fire Marshal's office and ski lift inspections.

-As a result, the PRC has the broadest regulatory power of any state agency in the nation, yet, the qualifications required of the five PRC commissioners are surprisingly low for such a powerful position.
-PRC commissioners are only required to be: 1) at least 18 years of age; 2) residents of the state for at least one year; and 3) not convicted felons.
+As a result, the PRC has the broadest regulatory power of any state agency in the nation, yet the qualifications required of the five PRC commissioners are surprisingly low for such a powerful position.
+PRC commissioners need to meet only three requirements: to be at least 18 years old, a resident of the state for at least one year and not be convicted of a felony.
 That is it.

 There are no professional requirements or educational requirements - not even a high school diploma.
-This is particularly troubling because PRC commissioners must frequently make very complex and technical decisions that require them to understand, analyze and apply economic, legal and engineering concepts.
+This is particularly troubling because PRC commissioners must frequently make very complex and technical decisions that require them to understand, analyze, and apply economic, legal, and engineering concepts.
 The decisions they make affect hundreds of thousands of New Mexicans and tens of millions of dollars.

-Constitutional Amendment 2 would authorize the Legislature to increase the qualifications of PRC commissioners and require continuing education so that the commissioners are better able to fulfill their mission of ensuring fair and reasonable utility rates and service for all New Mexicans.
+Constitutional Amendment 2 would authorize the legislature to increase the qualifications of PRC commissioners and require continuing education so that the commissioners are better able to fulfill their mission of ensuring fair and reasonable utility rates and service for all New Mexicans.